Death and Taxes Review (Switch)

 Despite having some wide reaching philosophical themes Death and Taxes is quite a small scale game this helps maintain a certain level of quality throughout.
 Instead of having too many game mechanics or locations to travel to, what is in this game is very polished.
 Every face-to-face interaction with the character is voiced.
 For example there’s plenty of items and costumes to collect and plenty of branching dialogue choices to choose from.

-I also really dig the art style the mixture of monochromatic backgrounds and limited colors helps to highlight important things yet still maintain a dreary underworldy vibe.
+I also really dig the art style the mixture of monochromatic backgrounds and limited colors.
+This mixture helps to highlight important things yet still maintain a dreary underworldy vibe.
 That is very befitting of a game focusing on death.
-Above all else this game is understated.
 This lack of flashiness and overall mundane setting is one of the strongest parts of the game.
 There might be fantastical elements of play.
 The fate of many average lives resting in the player’s hands, but this mundane nature helps convey an important theme.
 That death is just another part of life.
 It isn’t glorified, it’s really just another day at the office.
 Not to say the game is lifeless, of course.
-There’s plenty of jokes and references to amuse the player and the voice actors invoke plenty of personality into their characters.
+There’s plenty of jokes and references to amuse the player.
+The voice actors also invoke plenty of personality into their characters.

-As multiple endings exist there is incentive to play through the game a few times trying different options to hopefully get a different ending.
+Multiple endings exist, so there’s plenty of incentive to play through the game a few times.
+This was it’s easy to trying different options to hopefully get a different ending.
 Whilst i did enjoy listening to the voice actors lean completely into their characters, I did start skipping through some of the more long-winded conversations.
 The sheer amount of dialogue combined with some intentionally slow, drawling delivery started to get a little annoying.
 I ended up reading the on-screen subtitles faster than they were being spoken aloud, although this is probably due to my impatience as opposed to anything else.

 Overall Death and Taxes is pretty good.
 It’s a game that players need to take their time with, soaking in all the little details that are on screen.
 Whether this sounds good or not is entirely up to your preferences.
 If you need something a little more cerebral and mundane this Halloween, Death and Taxes might just be the game for you.